Introduction

 Tree-shake CSS

-is a simple utility that provides everything that is required for the library to work.
-However, some plugins may not be needed.
-One could individually import each needed plugin, they are all appended with Plugin
+When using the plugin approach, createBootstrap is a utility that provides everything required for the library to work.
+However, some plugins may not be needed and can be individually imported.
+All plugins are appended with Plugin (registryPlugin, orchestratorPlugin, etc.), so you can select only what is needed.

-accounting for the majority.
-Use this if you really want the tiniest possible size.
+The createBootstrap plugin is approximately ~20kb gzipped, with orchestrator functionality accounting for the majority.
+Use individual plugin imports if you want the tiniest possible bundle size.

 In order to correctly type exposed methods, you need to explicitly import them from BootstrapVueNext.
-When doeing this, import the component (not just the type) and use the full path to improve tree-shaking.
+When doing this, import the component (not just the type) and use the full path to improve tree-shaking.

 <script setup lang="ts">